Stability of Coassociative Conical Singularities: Conical singularities

 \subsection{Weighted Banach spaces}

-For this subsection we let $(P,g)$ denote the nonsingular part of a CS 4-fold in an almost $\GG_2$ manifold and let $\rho$ be a radius function on $P$, as given in Definitions \ref{csdfn} and \ref{radiusfndfn}.
-We also let $\nabla$ denote the Levi--Civita connection of $g$.
-We wish to define \emph{weighted} Banach spaces of forms on $P$ as in \cite[$\S$1]{Bartnik}.
+For this subsection we let $(P,g)$ denote the nonsingular part of a CS coassociative 4-fold in an almost $\GG_2$ manifold with the induced metric and let $\rho$ be a radius function on $P$, as given in Definitions \ref{csdfn} and \ref{radiusfndfn}.
+We also let $\nabla$ denote the Levi-Civita connection of $g$.
+We define \emph{weighted} Banach spaces of forms on $P$ as in \cite[$\S$1]{Bartnik} so as to implement the analytic framework of \cite{Lotaycs}.

 We shall use the notation and definition of the usual `unweighted' Banach spaces of forms as in \cite[$\S$1.2]{Joyexcept}; that is, Sobolev and H\"older spaces are denoted by $L^p_k$ and $C^{k,\,a}$ respectively, where $p\geq 1$, $k\in\N$ and $a\in(0,1)$.
 Recall that, by the Sobolev Embedding Theorem, $L^p_{k}$ embeds continuously in $L^q_l$ if $l\leq k$ and $l-\frac{4}{q}\leq k-\frac{4}{p}$, and $L^p_k$ embeds continuously in $C^{l,\,a}$ if $k-\frac{4}{p}\geq l+a$.
 We also introduce the notation $C^k_{\text{loc}}$ for the space of forms $\xi$ such that $f\xi$ lies in $C^k$ for every smooth compactly supported function $f$, and similarly define spaces $L^p_{k,\,\text{loc}}$ and $C^{k,\,a}_{\text{loc}}$.